Career counselling

 Map your profile, pressure, and real decision

-Start by understanding strengths, work-style, current pressure, and the decision that matters most before another wrong turn becomes expensive.
+Start by understanding strengths, work style, current pressure, and the decision that matters most before another wrong turn becomes expensive.

 Choose higher-value skill direction with better trade-offs